 Below is the initial prompt after executing docker system prune.

-docker system prune output.
+docker system prune output.2. docker context

 This command helps you navigate and configure different contexts.
 In Docker, contexts include names, transport layer security info, endpoint configurations, and orchestrators.